 As a social network, the core of Loop is its content.
 Taking it into consideration, we defined 3 post types: Regular, Announcement, and Question and Answer.
 Each one as a clear communication goal: The Regular is aimed to share general communication, Announcement is for the company managers and leadership to share important information that no one should miss out, and Question and Answer is for technical questions where employees want it to highlight the correct answer.

 As an internal tool, most of our data to help to shape the product came from the company’s employees' feedback and observation (user testing).
 But despite that, we also used Usage Analytics tools (Google Analytics and Hotjar) to provide product telemetry offering constant operational and user feedback from the deployed features.
 After analyzing the mobile data usage, we noticed that it was not making sense to replicate the same information architecture that we had on the desktop application, because people was using the mobile app for quick interactions, like reading a post, clicking in a notification, and searching for a user or group profile.
 Based on that, we optimized the mobile app navigation to provide a design that makes more sense for a mobile usage context.

-The company leadership as central importance on curating the right information, sharing it timely, and to the right group of people.
-For this, Liferay Loop provides tools for managers to highlight content that they think is important to their crew to know.
+The company leadership has central importance in curating the right information, sharing it timely, and meeting the required group of people.
+For this, Loop provides tools for managers to highlight content that they think is important for their crew to know.

-One of the main challenges when designing Loop was to create a better way for people to understand how the company organizes itself, how the different people, roles, and departments connect together to create meaningful work.
-This was an important problem to solve for the employees, especially for the new ones, in order to make communication more objective and to create a holistic understanding of the company's organizational structure.
+One of the main challenges when designing Loop was creating a better way for people to understand how the company organizes itself and how people, roles, and departments connect to create value.
+This was an important problem to solve for the employees, especially for the new ones, to make communication more objective and to create a holistic understanding of the company's organizational structure.